determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

 -  ``imagePullSecretName``: Specifies the image pull secret for pulling the Determined master image.
    Required when using the enterprise edition.

+-  ``masterService``: Specifies configuration applied to the service for the Determined master.

+   -  ``annotations``: Allows specifying annotations to be applied to the service for the Determined master.

 -  ``telemetry``: Specifies whether we collect anonymous information about the usage of Determined.

    -  ``enabled``: Whether collection is enabled.
 Defaults to ``true``.